SpikeGadgets/TrodesNetwork/README.md

 ## Building on Windows

+Building on Windows is a pain.
+There are three major compilers for Windows: Mingw32, Mingw-w64, and MSVC (and not counting all the different versions of MSVC).
+Because of the fact that open source libraries typically don't have good support for Windows (most are built around Linux), building libraries on Windows is tricky.
+Not only that, different compilers have different C++ runtimes, dll's, and even incompatible symbols.
+So libraries built on one compiler doesn't run in a program/library built with another compiler.

+For this library (TrodesNetwork), we needed to use a compiler that was easy* to compile the ZeroMQ libraries with (libzmq, czmq, malamute), is supported by Qt, can run with the default installed Python interpreter, and can compile Boost (for Boost-Python).
+For that reason, we went with Visual Studio 2015 version 14.0 64-bit.
+This is supported by Qt versions (5.9.* and 5.12.*), the Python 64-bit interpreter/libraries (https://www.python.org/downloads/windows/), and the ZeroMQ libraries (with the least amount of difficulty).

 ### Building ZeroMQ/CZMQ/Malamute

 First download the three libraries, changing branches to the latest_release.
 Currently, libzmq can be built as static, but czmq and malamute don't work for some reason.